Montimage/mmt-mspl-enabler/Docker-MMT-Tools/README.md

   sudo docker compose -f operator_probe.yml -d
 ```

-For setting up the other the other server, that will run only MMT-Probe, run:
+For setting up the other servers (with only MMT-Probe), run:
 ```bash
   sudo docker compose -f only_probe.yml up -d
 ```
-For those server, set the .env file using the IP of Server 0 and the MMT-Operator's PORT.
+For those servers, set the .env file using the IP of Server 0 (for OPERATOR_IP) and the MMT-Operator's PORT.
 Also, don't forget to change the PROBE_ID so it is possible to see their output in MMT-Operator.

+The API for remote configuration of MMT-Probe will be listening to port 4000, and it's responsible for making changes in the MMT-Probe docker.